('Click' below on the topic of interest)

 What happens to the mortgage payments I am behind on?

 Good question.
-In Chapter 13, we set up a plan of repayment for you, and one of the things you have to pay is all the money that you are behind on with respect to your mortgage.
+Normally in Chapter 13, we set up a plan of repayment for you, and one of the things that gets included is any and all the amounts necessary to pay back "in full" whatever amounts that you got behind on with respect to your mortgage.
 That's the bad news.
 The good news is that you are generally given many months to do so.
 For instance, in North Carolina, in most cases, you can spread this payment out over the entire duration of your Chapter 13 plan, which is anywhere from 36 to 60 months, depending upon your circumstances.
 Let's say you were $3,000 behind in your mortgage payments before filing bankruptcy under Chapter 13.
 And...let's say your Chapter 13 plan is set up to run for 48 months.
 In most cases, you can pay back the $3,000...without interest or additional late fees...by paying $62.50 per month ($3,000 / 48 = $62.50).

 Tell me more about foreclosure.
 What exactly is foreclosure?

 If you will remember, way back when you got your mortgage, you signed 2 documents.
 You probably signed a lot more than 2 documents, but the 2 documents I am speaking about were the Note and the Mortgage (called a Deed of Trust in North Carolina.)
 The Note was your personal promise to pay for the money you borrowed from the mortgage lender.
 The Mortgage was your agreement to serve up your home or other real property as "collateral" for the loan.
 By doing so, you allowed the mortgage lender to put a lien on your real property.

 "Foreclosure" is the court proceeding which your mortgage lender starts for the purpose of selling your real property.
 The mortgage lender then applies the money from the sale of your property toward payment of your debt.